Special Educational Needs and Disabilities

 How will your school help my child move on to the next phase of education?

 Transition arrangements are firmly established in the school.
 You and your child, where appropriate, will be involved in any decisions made.
 Social and emotional support is planned to ensure all children make transitions smoothly and confidently.
+We have strong relationships with all the local high schools which ensures that information is shared and appropriate plans can be put into place.

 How is the decision made about what type and how much support my child will receive?